overture-stack/lyric/.dev/tech-debt.md

 ### Server logger not passed into AppConfig
 standalone: yes
 context: `server.ts` creates a logger with `getLogger()` and `buildAppConfig()` creates a second one internally from `LoggerConfig`.
 The lyric provider should use the server's logger instance rather than constructing its own.
 Requires either `AppConfig` to accept a `Logger` instance (not just `LoggerConfig`), or a way to inject it post-construction.
-Flagged by Jon in PR #208.
+Flagged in PR #208 review.

 ### Base image has known high vulnerability
 standalone: yes